NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

 * Poor data governance: when there is no easy access in finding feature documentation to understand feature engineering details and dependencies, or to simply discover new features that can be used.

 In order to address those problems, the Feature Store is emerging as a new kind of ML-specific component.
+Uber was the first company has mentioned the term feature store on its [blog post about Michelangelo platform](https://eng.uber.com/michelangelo-machine-learning-platform/).
+Recently that topic has been widely discussed in the data science, machine learning and mlops community.
+Some solutions have stood out such as [Tecton](https://www.tecton.ai/), [Feast](https://feast.dev/), [Hopsworks](https://www.hopsworks.ai/), [AWS's Feature Store](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html), [GCP's Feature Store](https://cloud.google.com/vertex-ai/docs/featurestore).

 The main idea is to move part of the feature engineering pipeline from the model repositories to a centralized feature platform to store and document datasets that will be used in data science models across projects and teams.

 <figure class="align-center">
   <img src="/images/posts/neoways-feature-store/introduction_feature_store.jpg" alt="">